 This is a white-tailed deer leaping through the air.
 When deer run, they usually run away from me and all I get to see is their rear end, which doesn't make a noteworthy photograph.
 However, this deer decided to run along side my vehicle, allowing this photograph.
 They are extraordinarily graceful and seem to run and leap effortlessly.
 A wonder to behold!

-This female snowy owl was photographed in rural Burleigh County in November 2017.
+This female snowy owl was photographed in rural Burleigh County on November 25, 2017.
 There had been one month of cold air with snow cover in southern Canada and this snowy owl had ventured south to find rodents to eat.

 The porcupine was photographed in Theodore Roosevelt National Park in February 2018 having a meal of bark.
 Winter is a time of easier porcupine viewing as they don't have leaves to hide them.